SPORTSMEDICINE101

 What is an MCL (medial collateral ligament) tear?
 An MCL tear is damage to the medial collateral ligament, which is a major ligament that’s located on the inner side of your knee.
 The tear can be partial (some fibers in the ligament are torn) or complete (the ligament is torn into two pieces).

-MCL Tears & Injuries: Medial Collateral Ligament of the Knee - HSS
+Medial Collateral Ligament Injury of the Knee (MCL Tear)

 * Latest Sports Medicine 101 News